Marathi Abhimaangeet: Legacy

 Kaushal Inamdar succeeded to a huge extent in creating an awareness and love for Marathi in the hearts of the listeners.
 The song reached out to millions of people scattered across the globe.

-Earlier FM channels in Mumbai, capital of Marathi state of Maharshtra, and dominated by Marathi speaking public, refused to play Marathi music on air.
+Earlier FM channels in Mumbai, capital of Marathi state of Maharashtra, and dominated by Marathi speaking public, refused to play Marathi music on air.
 However the Marathi Abhimaangeet brought out a paradigm shift in this attitude.
 Bowing down to public pressure and demand, almost all leading FM stations began playing local Marathi music on air.

 Inamdar has managed to salvage the language without having resorted to any political play.

 In collaboration with zenage studios, Inamdar developed an iPhone application which allows the users to mark themselves dynamically on a world map.
 This unique piece of promotion allows everyone to see for themselves the reach of the song.

 Veteran Bollywood actor Amitabh Bachchan felicitated Kaushal Inamdar on his efforts and lauded the composition.

 On 15 August 2010, 1560 students of A. B. Goregaonkar English School, in Goregaon, Mumbai came together under the guidance of Kaushal Inamdar and Sadhana Sargam and successfully sang the song as a chorus.
 The event was covered live by many leading news channels.